 Reference Rate Reform.
-In March 2020, the FASB issued ASU No. 2020-04, Facilitation of the Effects of Reference Rate Reform on Financial Reporting ("ASU 2020-04").
-This guidance provides optional expedients and exceptions for applying U.S. GAAP to contracts, hedging relationships, and other transactions that may be affected by the cessation of the London Inter-bank Offered Rate ("LIBOR.")
-An entity may elect to apply the amendments for contract modifications as of any date from the beginning of an interim period that includes or is subsequent to March 12, 2020 through December 31, 2022.
-A substantial portion of our debt is subject to interest payments that are indexed to LIBOR; additionally, we are party to an interest rate derivative based on LIBOR.
+The Financial Accounting Standards Board ("FASB") has issued guidance at various points over the last several years that provides optional expedients and exceptions for applying U.S. GAAP to contracts, hedging relationships, and other transactions that may be affected by the cessation of the London Inter-bank Offered Rate ("LIBOR.")
+We are currently able to apply this new guidance for contract modifications as of any date from the beginning of an interim period that includes or is subsequent to March 12, 2020 through December 31, 2024.
+A portion of our debt is subject to interest payments that are indexed to LIBOR; additionally, we are party to an interest rate derivative based on LIBOR.
 We are currently evaluating the effect of this guidance and have not applied the provisions of this guidance during the current fiscal year.
+Our credit agreement contains methodologies for replacing LIBOR with an alternative reference rate; our interest rate derivative does not contain replacement provisions, but we expect an orderly transition of our derivative's reference rate.
+We currently do not anticipate material effects on our operating results, financial position or cash flows as a result of adopting the new guidance.
+Notwithstanding, it is possible that the adoption of this guidance will have a material adverse effect on any or all of our operating results, financial position or cash flows.